jspecify/jspecify/docs/tsttcpw.rst

    operator is ``UNSPECIFIED``.
 -  The desired nullness operator is ``NO_CHANGE``.

-Then, if the input augmented type is *not* an intersection type, the output is the same as the input but with its nullness operator replaced with the desired nullness operator.
+Then, if the input augmented type is *not* an `intersection type <#intersection-types>`__, the output is the same as the input but with its nullness operator replaced with the desired nullness operator.

 Otherwise, the output is an intersection type.
 For every element ``Tᵢ`` of the input type, the output type has an element that is the result of